soapdog/firefoxos-sample-app-image-uploader/README.md

 ## imgur.js
-This is a minimal imgur anonymous upload wrapper.
+This is a minimal imgur.com anonymous upload wrapper.
+The [Imgur API](http://api.imgur.com) is free to use for non-commercial low volume apps such as this one.

 Usage of Web APIs